harunpehlivan/playground-15njG10g/statement.md

             // The number of simulations is now fixed to 200.
-            // Next time we will see how to change the number of simulations.
+            // Next time we will see how to change for better precisions.
 // { autofold

             List<double> sols = new List<double>();